 She is said to speak good English, learned from her grandmother and a British nanny as well as at Holy Mary of the Rose Bushes, her expensive private school in western Madrid.History is changing the childhood routines of Leonor de Borbon y Ortiz, however.

-Just weeks before the king announced his abdication, Leonor made her first official royal outing.
+Just weeks before Felipe`s father, King Juan Carlos, announced his abdication on June 2, Leonor made her first official royal outing.

 In a white cardigan and green shorts, she stood beside her father in his blue air force uniform to watch a ceremonial fly-past on May 2.

-Royal-watchers say the timing was not random.
-Juan Carlos, 76, had already decided to step aside and the outing was the start of Leonor`s new higher-profile role as future heir to the throne.
+Royal-watchers say Juan Carlos, 76, had already decided to step aside and the outing was the start of Leonor`s new higher-profile role as future heir to the throne.

 She is expected to follow the same preparation for the crown as her father did, with military training when she is older.
 At 18, she must swear loyalty to the king and the constitution.

-"They have been explaining to her for some time who she is, who her parents and grandparents are, and what their role is in the country," said Apezarena, who has written several books about the prince`s family.
+"They have been explaining to her for some time who she is, who her parents and grandparents are, and what their role is in the country," said Apezarena, author of a recent book about Felipe and Letizia.

 "She has been listening to that, but she is still very young."Behind the walls of the royal Zarzuela Palace and Holy Mary of the Rose Bushes, Leonor may hear little of the noisy street protests by those who want Spain to be a republic.

-Felipe will then have to win over Spaniards fed up at corruption scandals and two recessions.
+Felipe is tasked with trying to win over Spaniards fed up at corruption scandals and two recessions.